 Guidelines for abstracts

-It is expected that authors will submit only one (1) abstract.
-Under no circumstances should an author submit more than two abstracts as a single author or as the lead author of a co-authored paper and no author will submit more than one abstract to the Participatory Communication Research Section.
-The same abstract or another version with minor variations in title or content must not be submitted to more than one section or working group.
-Any such submissions will be deemed to be in breach of the conference guidelines and will be rejected by the abstract submission system, by the Head of the section or working group or by the Conference Programme Reviewer.
+It is expected that each person will submit only one (1) abstract.
+However, under no circumstances should there be more than two (2) abstracts bearing the name of the same author, either individually or as part of any group of authors.
+The same abstract, or a version with minor variations in title or content, must not be submitted to more than one section or working group.
+Such submissions will be deemed to be in breach of the conference guidelines and will be rejected by the abstract submission system, by the Head of the section or working group or by the Conference Programme Reviewer.
 Authors submitting the same work to multiple Sections or Working Groups risk being removed entirely from the conference programme.

-For further information about the Participatory Communication Research Section (PCR), its themes, submissions and panels please contact: email@example.com
+For further information about the Participatory Communication Research Section, or if you have questions about themes, submissions or panels please contact: firstname.lastname@example.org